andydinh2703/myPage/README.md

 # How can you run my project?

-My project is online at: https://andydinh.vercel.app/
+My project is online at: https://andydinh.vercel.app/ (version for people in class to see | without local file storage)

+To run local version with local file storage: npm run dev -- --open

 # About my page